SusheelThapa/command/command/c/chown.md

 _Note:_

-You can also use owner userid in place of owner to change ownership in above example like:
+You can also use owner `user_id` in place of owner to change ownership in above example like:

 ```shell
     id -u user_name